 At Kindy Karate we have a Striping system, where kids can earn belts striped with colour to symbolize learning achievement.
 This is a wonderful way for young kids to gain a sense of accomplishment for their efforts and to be rewarded for progress.
 Children are individually assessed on an ongoing basis by Sensei Sandra.
 Parents will be advised by Sensei Sandra when their child is ready to Stripe!

 There are a few interrelated aspects that are considered when assessing whether children are ready for Striping.
 These include technical aspects, spirit and behaviour.

 What to Expect at the Karate Trial Lesson:

-A free trial lesson is available for prospective students.
-This helps Sensei Sandra assess their readiness for the class, and also makes sure they enjoy karate and that they want to attend lessons regularly.
-Please note that class sizes are restricted for our Kindy Karate program, so a free trial lesson is subject to class availability.
+A trial lesson is available for prospective students.
+This helps Sensei Sandra assess their readiness for the class.
+Please note that class sizes are restricted for our Kindy Karate program, so a trial lesson is subject to class availability.

 Our Kindy Karate kids wear a karate uniform, but for the trial lesson your child can just wear something comfortable that is suitable for stretching (like tracksuit pants and a t-shirt).
 Our lessons are done barefoot and shoes will be taken off when you enter the room.
 All you need to bring is a water bottle.